zachariahmilby/planet-viewer/README.md

 Available ground-based Earth observatories:
 - `ALMA`: Atacama Large Millimeter/submillimeter Array
-- `Apache_Point`: Apache Point Observatory, New Mexico, United States
+- `Apache Point`: Apache Point Observatory, New Mexico, United States
-- `Cahill_Roof`: Roof of Cahill Center for Astronomy and Astrophysics, Pasadena, California, United States
+- `Cahill Roof`: Roof of Cahill Center for Astronomy and Astrophysics, Pasadena, California, United States
 - `Keck`: W. M. Keck Observatory, Hawaii, United States
-- `Kitt_Peak`: Kitt Peak National Observatory, Arizona, United States
+- `Kitt Peak`: Kitt Peak National Observatory, Arizona, United States
 - `Lowell`: Lowell Observatory, Arizona, United States
 - `Maunakea`: W. M. Keck Observatory, Hawaii, United States
 - `McDonald`: McDonald Observatory, Texas, United States
 - `Palomar`: Palomar Observatory, California, United States
-- `Sommers_Bausch`: Sommers-Bausch Observatory, Colorado, United States
+- `Sommers Bausch`: Sommers-Bausch Observatory, Colorado, United States
 - `VLT`: Very Large Telescope, Chile

+You can also make a custom observer for anywhere on Earth using the function `make_custom_observer()` which will then be available as an observer using the name provided.

 ## Times
 Observation epochs (the time of an observation at the observer) must be